White House Officials Worried Freezing Ukraine Aid Could Break The Law

 An OMB attorney was said to have resigned at least in part over concerns about the need to follow the law, Sandy told investigators.

-In Sandy's case, he described receiving an email on July 12th from a supervisor that announced Trump wanted to hold up military support funding for Ukraine.
+In Sandy's case, he described receiving an email on July 12 from a supervisor that announced Trump wanted to hold up military-support funding for Ukraine.

 No other country was mentioned and no explanation was included, according to the transcript.
-The message Sandy took away in so many words, was: Stop the assistance now and then you may learn why later.
+The message Sandy took away in so many words was: Stop the assistance now, and then you may learn why later.

-"'Let the hold take place' — and I'm paraphrasing here — 'and then revisit this issue with the president,'" as Sandy described a conversation between two other White House officials.
+" 'Let the hold take place' — and I'm paraphrasing here — 'and then revisit this issue with the president,' " was how Sandy described a conversation between two other White House officials.

 No explanation was offered about freezing the assistance until September, Sandy said, when he remembered seeing an email about Trump's concern that other allies weren't contributing enough to Ukraine's defense.